 Marketing is not static.
 This is why you need a strategic digital agency in the first place — to develop an ongoing plan that scales over time.
 So, you need your website design to follow suit, growing with your business in order to keep offering your customers exactly what they need.
 This way, when it comes to adding functionality further down the line or taking your organisation in a new direction, you will be able to do so with no problems.

-Make sure to keep these aspects in mind during the web planning, design, and development phase, and achieve a great website that not only catches the eye but also connects all the dots.
+Make sure to keep these aspects in mind during the web planning, design or web redesign process, and development phase, and achieve a great website that not only catches the eye but also connects all the dots.